 In Person: No deadline to register at your town office or city hall

-Currently, voters are NOT able to register to vote online.
+Currently, voters are NOT able to register to vote or update their information online.

 Ask your state representatives to create online voter registration for all Maine voters.

 Voters may register to vote at their polling place on Election Day.

 Currently, voters are NOT automatically registered to vote.